Open Air Outreach & Evangelism Training

 SCROLL DOWN PAGE FOR REPORTS OF GOD'S POWER AT WORK - HALLELUJAH

 If you would like to come along to support us at any time we would be delighted to see you.
-Speak to a team member to introduce yourself and let us know if you will be alongside praying, or if you would like to give out tracts (we have some that we can give you).
+Speak to Yan or Gail to introduce yourself, and let us know if you will be alongside praying, or if you would like to give out tracts, sing or preach.

 Sharing the Love of God with the Lost